wikindx/wikindx/website/web/src/content/customizing/plugins.md

    case-sensitive words 'menu' or 'inline'.

- * index.php and config.php must be writeable by the web server user (this allows administrators to manage plugins via the wikindx interface rather than having to edit the files directly).
+ * index.php and config.php must be writeable by the web server user (this allows administrators to manage plugins via the WIKINDX interface rather than having to edit the files directly).

  * config.php should have the public variable $wikindxVersion.  e.g.  public